ralna/GALAHAD/doc/Python/clls_intro.rst

 The basic algorithm is a generalisation of those of

   Y. Zhang,
-  ``On the convergence of a class of infeasible interior-point methods for the horizontal linear complementarity problem''.
+  ''On the convergence of a class of infeasible interior-point methods for the horizontal linear complementarity problem''.
   *SIAM J. Optimization* **4(1)** (1994) 208-227,

 and

   G. Zhao and J. Sun,
-  ``On the rate of local convergence of high-order infeasible path-following algorithms for $P_*$ linear complementarity problems''.
+  ''On the rate of local convergence of high-order infeasible path-following algorithms for $P_*$ linear complementarity problems''.
-  *Computational Optimization and Applications* **14(1)* (1999) 293-307,
+  *Computational Optimization and Applications* **14(1)** (1999) 293-307,

 with many enhancements described by

-  N. I. M. Gould, D. Orban and D. P. Robinson, ``Trajectory-following methods for large-scale degenerate convex quadratic programming'',
+  N. I. M. Gould, D. Orban and D. P. Robinson, ''Trajectory-following methods for large-scale degenerate convex quadratic programming'',
   *Mathematical Programming Computation* **5(2)** (2013) 113-142